humzahokadia/BTC-ETH-Exchange-Rate-APP-Svelte-Flask-/README.md

 cd BTC-ETH-Exchange-Rate-APP-Svelte-Flask-
 ```

-now you are ready to run
+now you are ready to run:

 first start the server